-How I Wrote My Curse, By Adam D From Killswitch Engage
+How I wrote My Curse, by Killswitch Engage’s Adam D

 Their 2006 album, As Daylight Dies, was a landmark release for Killswitch Engage.
 Not only did its special edition spawn a cover of Dio’s Holy Diver that’s gone on to become a staple of the band’s live repertoire, but lead single My Curse had an even greater impact, with then-vocalist Howard Jones’ tale of heartache striking a chord with metal fans the world over.